adamsilver/sponda/_pages/js.md

 #### Models

 Models/collections are client-side objects that are useful for instant UI updates giving the user perception of speed while the XHR sync happens in the background.
-We don't have these yet, but likely useful for the menu page in the future.

 #### Custom Events vs Event Emitters

 Both custom events and event emitters are very similar and perhaps the naming for Custom Events needs to change.

 Custom events should only be referenced at the controller level, *not* in the views or anywhere else for that matter.
-They are used to ensure controllers don't know anything about each other and are loosely coupled via the project.events mediator object.
+They are used to ensure controllers don't know anything about each other and are loosely coupled via the app.events mediator object.

 Event Emitters are tied to components.
 It means any object that implements it can listen for events on it and be more tightly coupled.

-### Simple example e.g. Footer sites overlay
+### Simple example: Menu

+In this example, you don't necessarily need a controller.
+You only need a controller when:

+1. A component needs a service/model/collection.
+2. When firing a CustomEvent (but technically not even then - depends on your taste)

 Controller:

-	project.controllers.FooterSiteMenuController = function() {
+	app.controllers.MenuController = function() {
-		this.view = new project.views.FooterSiteMenuView();
+		this.view = new app.views.MenuView();
 	};

 View:

-	project.views.FooterSiteMenuView = function() {
+	app.views.MenuView = function(container) {
-		this.container = $("...");
+		this.container = container;
-		this.container.hide();
-		$("the link").on("click", $.proxy(this, "onLinkClicked"));
+		this.container.on("click", "a", $.proxy(this, "onLinkClicked"));
 	};

-	project.views.FooterSiteMenuView.prototype.onLinkClicked = function(e) {
+	app.views.MenuView.prototype.onLinkClicked = function(e) {
+		this.doWhatever():
 		e.preventDefault();
-		// logic to toggle between showing and hiding etc
 	};

-	project.views.FooterSiteMenuView.prototype.hide = function() {
+	app.views.MenuView.prototype.doWhatever = function() {
-		// stuff to make it hide
+		// ...
 	};

-	project.views.FooterSiteMenuView.prototype.show = function() {
-		// stuff to make it hide
-	};

 Initialising:

-	new project.controllers.FooterSiteMenuController();
+	new app.controllers.MenuController();

 ### Complex example e.g. Remove item from basket

 Controller:

-	project.controllers.BasketController = function() {
+	app.controllers.BasketController = function() {
-		this.basketService = new project.services.BasketService();
+		this.basketService = new app.services.BasketService();
-		this.basketView = new project.views.BasketView();
+		this.basketView = new app.views.BasketView();
 		this.basketView.on("itemRemoved", $.proxy(this, "onItemRemoved"), this);
 	};

-	project.controllers.BasketController.prototype.onItemRemoved = function(id) {
+	app.controllers.BasketController.prototype.onItemRemoved = function(id) {
 		this.basketService.removeItem(id, $.proxy(this, "onItemRemovedSuccessfully"));
 	};

-	project.controllers.BasketController.prototype.onItemRemovedSuccessfully = function(response) {
+	app.controllers.BasketController.prototype.onItemRemovedSuccessfully = function(response) {
 		for(var i = 0; i < response.basket.removedItems.length; i++) {
 			this.basketView.removeItem(response.basket.removedItems[i].id);
 		}